 Specimen Type: Swab

-Container/Tube: Culture transport swab (Stuart's media) or place swab in M4, M5 or UTM
+Acceptable: Culture transport swab (Stuart's media) or place swab in M4, M5, UTM, or ESwab

 Specimen Volume: Swab